worstkiller/JetpackCompose.app/README.md

 ## Building the website

+1. The site uses Github API for pulling the stars for github project that are added to Compose Catalog.
+In order to use it properly, [generate a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and copy it.

-Since the site uses Gatsby, it has two modes for compiling a site:
+2. Since the site uses Gatsby, it has two modes for compiling a site:

-Develop - run with the `gatsby develop` command
+Develop - run with the `GITHUB_TOKEN=<TOKEN_FROM_STEP_1> gatsby develop` command

-Build - run with `gatsby build` and then `gatsby serve`
+Build - run with `GITHUB_TOKEN=<TOKEN_FROM_STEP_1> gatsby build` and then `gatsby serve`

 ## Contributing